 Here is a helpful video for selecting a lifejacket

 For us, one of the most exciting gifts we received from our parents was our own paddle.

-You definitely can go nicer, but kids can be brutal on paddles, and also, they will grow out of the size
+You can go nicer, but kids can be brutal on paddles, and they will grow out of the size.

 This is a very personal subject – canoers are particular about their paddles!
-But when starting out, the best is to go into an outdoors store and try the grip and get fitted for a proper size (yes, this is important and will make your paddling experience much better).
+But when starting out, the best is to go into an outdoor store, try the grip, and get fitted for a proper size (yes, this is important and will improve your paddling experience).

 Paddles come in so many shapes.
 The most common are shown in this photo.
 If you aren’t sure, ask an expert.